Christian9312/gateway-web-api/README.md

-Change directory to the api directory (\gateway-api)
+Change directory to the api directory (src\gateway-api)

 ### Restore command (this resolves all NuGet packages)